banduk/Space_Editor/README.md

+#This is a try to organize the amazing [Space_Editor](https://github.com/chaoscollective/Space_Editor) project

+The organisation of the project is totally based on the [SQLite example](https://github.com/camposer/express-examples/tree/master/sqlite) by [Rodolfo Campos](https://github.com/camposer)

-# Space is a real-time collaborative code editor!
+## Space is a real-time collaborative code editor!

 Space is built on NodeJS and uses NowJS under the hood to support websockets for realtime collaboration.
 The editor is built on ACE (the same front-end used in Cloud9 IDE) and uses Google's diff-match-patch to send edits information to contributors as changes are made to the code.